Classification of the d-representation-finite symmetric k-algebras of finite representation type

 \section{Proof of Theorem~\ref{ade}}

-To start, observe that if $Q$ is a quiver of Dynkin type $A_n$, then $T(kQ)$ is a symmetric Nakayama algebra with $n$ simple modules and Loewy length $n+1$.
+To start with, observe that if $Q$ is a quiver of Dynkin type $A_n$, then $T(kQ)$ is stably equivalent to a symmetric Nakayama algebra with $n$ simple modules and Loewy length $n+1$.
 By Theorem~\ref{nakayama}, such an algebra is $d$-representation-finite if and only if either $d=2n-1$, or $d=2$ and $n\in\{3,6\}$.
-This establishes the claim in Theorem~\ref{ade} for Dynkin quivers of type $A$.
+Since $d$-representation-finiteness is preserved by stable equivalence, this establishes the claim in Theorem~\ref{ade} for Dynkin quivers of type $A$.

 \begin{prop} Let $Q$ be an acyclic quiver.
 If $T(kQ)$ is $d$-representation-finite for some $d$, then $Q$ is a simply laced Dynkin quiver. \end{prop}